 With the summer holidays drawing to a close soon, we decided to pack our bags and arrange one last trip to visit Edinburgh’s Fringe Festival.
-Luckily for us parents over the last few years there’s been a huge increase in family friendly events and acts.
+Luckily for us parents over the last few years there’s been a huge increase in family friendly events and acts, guaranteeing an awesome kids Fringe experience.
 In fact, we found there are over 150 children’s shows taking place throughout August.
 Whether you’re curious about visiting now or in the future, here’s why we think The Fringe is a must visit for the whole family!

 Speaking of books, don’t miss The Fringe’s!